AU-ENVS-Bioinformatics/TotalRNA-Snakemake/README.md

 snakemake -c100 --use-conda --keep-going
 ```

+You should consider re-running the AnnoTree notebook with custom parameters interactively (notebook/annotree.ipynb)

-## Glossary
+## Documentation

-Please find a glossary with the main generated files in the [Wiki of the project](https://github.com/AU-ENVS-Bioinformatics/TotalRNA-Snakemake).
+Please find more information in the [Wiki of the project](https://github.com/AU-ENVS-Bioinformatics/TotalRNA-Snakemake/wiki).